 A good way to judge your cat’s health is by checking his belly fat.
 Have your cat stand up on all fours, preferably on a counter or table where you can easily look at his torso at eye level.
 On a cat of healthy weight, the belly shouldn’t dip below the elbows.

-While there are some exceptions to this rule - like the infamously cute Munchkin breed - it’s a good health barometer for the vast majority of domestic cats.
+While there are some exceptions to this rule - like the infamously cute Munchkin cat breed - it’s a good health barometer for the vast majority of domestic cats.
 If you’re still not sure about your cat’s weight, take him for a visit to the vet.

 Is My Fat Cat at Risk?

 Yes!
-If your cat is overweight, he’s at high risk of many health problems.
+If your cat is overweight, he's at high risk of many health problems.
+As a cat owner, it is your job to ensure that your cat’s weight is under control in order to avoid potential health complications down the road.

 While a 13 or 14 pound cat may be cute in all his fluffy, squishy goodness, he’s actually extremely overweight.
 For example, if your cat’s ideal weight is 8 pounds but he’s actually 10 pounds, then he’s carrying around an extra 25% of his body weight.